eliaskioni/BadStatusLine/README.md

 # <h1 style="color:#42f448">BadStatusLine</h1>
 ## Possible bug
 >### I thought of creating this project to try to show case a small issue that caused our system to misbehave.
+>### Our system heavily relies on Africa's Talking.
+Any mistake means we are not in business

 ## Disclaimer
 > ### I still consider myself an amateur developer.
 Kindly forgive my lack of knowledge if what am reporting is wrong, not accurate or irrelevant.